-This article looks at the symptoms of COVID-19 and how to tell them apart from those of colds, flus, and allergies.
+This article looks at the symptoms of COVID-19, how they develop, and how to tell them from those of colds, the flu, and allergies.

-It will also cover some home treatments and when to see a doctor.
+It will also cover some home treatment options and when to contact a doctor.

 - shortness of breath